Drawn Together: Cancellation

 A total of three seasons were produced.
 Season 3 began airing on October 5, 2006, and took a mid-season break which started on November 15, 2006.
 The second half of season three began airing on October 4, 2007.

-In March 2007, it was announced that creators Dave Jeser and Matt Silverstein had left Comedy Central, and later created DJ & the Fro for their sister channel MTV in 2009, and eventually signed a two-year contract with 20th Century Fox Television to create new series and/or work on the studio's existing shows.
+In March 2007, it was announced that creators Dave Jeser and Matt Silverstein had left Comedy Central and later created DJ & the Fro for their sister channel MTV in 2009, and eventually signed a two-year contract with 20th Century Fox Television to create new series and/or work on the studio's existing programs.

-The season three finale included multiple jokes about the show's cancellation.
-TV Guide listed this episode as a series finale and described the episode as follows: "The series wraps up with the housemates participating in a singing competition as they look back on their recent misadventures."
+The season three finale included multiple jokes about the series' cancellation.
+TV Guide listed this episode as a series finale and described the episode as follows: "The series wraps up with the housemates participating in a singing competition as they look back on their recent misadventures.".

-In March 2008, Tara Strong confirmed that the show had been cancelled, and the back of the third season DVDs box refers to it as the "third and final season".
+In March 2008, Tara Strong confirmed that the series had been cancelled, and the back of the third season DVDs box refers to it as the "third and final season".

-Since cancellation, the show has partial rotation late-nights, and airs uncensored on Comedy Central's Secret Stash and on Logo.
+Since cancellation, the series has partial rotation late-nights and airs uncensored on Comedy Central's Secret Stash and on Logo.

 In response to the cancellation, the official page of Drawn Together on Myspace had suggested the fans call Comedy Central and convince them to make a new season.

 Content

 The plots and humor of Drawn Together are adult-oriented and heavily loaded with shock comedy.
 The humor is largely raunchy, morbid and satirical in nature, its primary focus being the mockery of stereotypes and the casual exploration of taboo subject matter, such as profanity, masturbation, paraphilia, kink, homosexuality or gay marriage, abortion, rape, incest, pedophilia, bestiality, menstruation, spousal abuse, racism, homophobia, xenophobia, antisemitism, necrophilia, terrorism, graphic violence and death.
 Episodes such as "Gay Bash" or "A Very Special Drawn Together Afterschool Special", for example, feature the exploration of homosexuality as a central theme.
 Nearly all episodes feature at least one death, and several episodes feature characters going on killing sprees or perpetrating or becoming victims of mass murder, though the main characters subsequently returned alive and uninjured.
-The show breaks the fourth wall regularly; on one occasion, the show mocks Adam Carolla, the voice of Spanky Ham.
+The series breaks the fourth wall regularly; on one occasion, it mocks Adam Carolla, the voice of Spanky Ham.

-Despite the show's overt and underlined sexuality, the characters' innocent and sensual sides are often the main driving force of the plot (alongside comedic non-sequitur moments intended to parody standard plot lines).
+Despite the series' overt and underlined sexuality, the characters' innocent and sensual sides are often the main driving force of the plot (alongside comedic non-sequitur moments intended to parody standard plot lines).
 This adds romantic comedy, melodrama, action film, war film, court drama and other genres to the pool of spoofing material.
 Sincere feelings the characters are forced to experience (and comic disregard thereof) seem to add integrity to the plot and imbue every episode with a genuine moral message, made more efficient by constant spoofing of moral message clichés like "character X has learned a valuable lesson".